EpeR1/munin-unifi/README.md

     * PHP SNMP module
     * PHP JSON module
     * Debian(9+): `sudo apt-get install php php-cgi php-snmp php-json`
+    * Installed munin instance `(sudo apt-get install munin)`
 * It can use php child-processes to get responses faster.
-* If snmp oids are different on your product, you can use
- `snmpwalk -v2c -c public ap01.network.lan 'iso.3.6.1.4.1.41112'` command to clarify them.
-* Official UBNT Unifi SNMP MIBs are available here: [Forum](https://community.ui.com/questions/MIBs-/a0365341-b14f-441b-9484-fd4be414d281)
-* Tested with: AP-AC-PRO (up to now).
+* Tested with: Ubiquiti Unifi AP-AC-PRO and Debian 9, Ubuntu 18.04

 ## Usage
 unifi_munin - Munin plugin to monitor UBNT unifi wireless APs
+(And also makes graphs for all access points, one by one.)

+Summary graphs:
 Number of Clients
 ![munin](http://git.bmrg.hu/images/munin-unifi.git/munin-ssid.png)